Snap-sec/blog/_posts/2022-10-01-Security-Explained-open-redirect.md

-In the following php code we introduce an new function callled `Validate(url)`, The function takes and User input url as paramyter and then checks if the host of url is equal to the while listed domain, If that that's the code we it allows redirection to happen otherwise the redirection is blocked and a Error message `Domain Not Allowed` is blocked.
+In the following php code, we introduce a new function called `Validate(url)`, This function takes a user input URL as parameter and then checks if the host of the URL is equal to the white-listed domain.
+If that is the case, it allows redirection to happen; otherwise, the redirection is blocked and an error message `Domain Not Allowed` is blocked.

 __Allowing Only Absolute URL's__

-One of the interesting fixes would be only allowing relative URL's which would block all open reditection attempts.
+One of the interesting fixes would be only allowing relative URL's, which would block all open redirection attempts.
 ```php

 <?php